YourMobileGeek/100DaysOfCode2019/README.md

   > Watching videos today.
 Trying to find something to do.
 I do have an idea and maybe i go forth with it.
 But before that i'm going forward with a course.
 Will post here when finished.

 * Day 92
   > Still the same course.
 A little progress only.
 Got caught up with other things.
 Fore warning, i might not be able to complete the challenge.
-I will try my level best because the coming week is going to be a challenge
+I'll try my level best because the coming week is going to be a challenge